wgdotnet/global-azure-2024-pulumi/exercise02/readme.md

 The goal of this exercise is to start getting some hands-on experience with Pulumi, using the `azure-native` provider.
 While doing so, you will deploy 2 stacks, and exchange information between them using a `StackReference`

+## Resource names

+:warning: Whenever a Pulumi resource is created, a `name` parameter is passed as the 1st argument.
+This parameter sets the resource's identifier, and is used to generate the resources' target name with a random suffix.

+In order to avoid random resource names, pay attention to `Args` arguments passed to Pulumi resources, as they typically contain properties that set the resources' name directly.

+**Example property names:**
+- `ResourceName`
+- `RuleName`
+etc.

 ## StackReferences & Outputs

 In order to consume outputs of a stack by another stack, a [StackReference](https://www.pulumi.com/docs/reference/pkg/dotnet/Pulumi/Pulumi.StackReference.html) can be used.